I Started With €200 and No Clue — Here's How You Can Start Investing Today

 How much money do I need to start investing in stocks?+

-What is the safest stock for a beginner?+
+What is the best stock for beginners to buy?+

-Can I invest in stocks without a broker?+
+Can I invest in stocks if I have variable income from freelancing?+

 💬 Share Your Experience